SoumyaEXE/soumya.github.io/_posts/2021-03-30-Wreath-Writeup.markdown

 ![](/reports/Wreath/image48.png)

-Now when I visited localhost:18020, I was met with a web page:
+Now when I visited localhost\:18020, I was met with a web page\:

 ![](/reports/Wreath/image32.png)

-Looking at the error on the webpage, we see that there are three directories:
+Looking at the error on the webpage, we see that there are three directories\:

 1.  registration/login/
 2.  gitstack/